 Living and studying in Wellington provides the opportunity to get to know and understand people from all walks of life!
 I'm looking forward to my future at Massey and all the interesting things Wellington has to offer.

-I'm a second year creative media production student, with a focus on animation and game production.
+I'm a third year Creative Media Production student, with a focus on animation and game production.

-I came to Wellington from Napier Boys High School and have had a hell of a ride since leaving there three years ago.
-One thing I've learned that now influences every part of my life is 'Fall hard and fall fast'; because when you're down the only way to go is up.
+I came to Wellington from Napier Boys High School and have had a hell of a ride since leaving there four years ago.
+One thing I've learned, that now influences every part of my life, is 'Fall hard and fall fast'; because when you're down the only way to go is up.

 Page authorised by Web Content Manager